-The European Investment Bank (EIB) Institute is pleased to announce the 2017 edition of its Artist’s Development Programme (ADP), looking for two visual artists (born after 1 January 1982) from Croatia, Cyprus, Estonia, Italy, Latvia, Malta, Poland and Romania.
+The European Investment Bank (EIB) Institute is pleased to announce the 2018 edition of its Artists Development Programme (ADP), looking for TWO visual artists (born after 1 January, 1983) from Cyprus, Estonia, Greece, Latvia, Lithuania and Malta.

-The ADP offers emerging European visual artists a month-long residency in Luxembourg, enabling them to develop their practice and create a new (body of) work(s), boosted by the mentorship of a high-profile established artist.
-In 2017, the recipients will each be mentored by acclaimed British artist Callum Innes.
+The ADP offers emerging European visual artists a 5-6 week-long residency in Luxembourg, enabling them to develop their practice and create a new (body of) work(s), boosted by the mentorship of a high-profile established artist.
+In 2018, the recipients will each be mentored by acclaimed British artist Callum Innes.

-- Nationality of Croatia, Cyprus, Estonia, Italy, Latvia, Malta, Poland and Romania
+- Nationality of Cyprus, Estonia, Greece, Latvia, Lithuania and Malta

 - Fluency in English